sjanardhan05/Rock-Paper-Scissors/README.md

 2. we will ask how many rounds would you like to play?
     3 / 5 / 7 / 9 (This is should be an odd number)
     So we can derive a winner
-   /n There are two rules to give the input as rounds /nRule-1: the input should be an Odd Number /nRule-2: it should be greater than 2 and less than 10 /nif these two rules are not satisfied ask again
+   There are two rules to give the input as rounds
+   Rule-1: the input should be an Odd Number
+   Rule-2: it should be greater than 2 and less than 10 if these two rules are not satisfied ask again

 4. Make a function to generate random computer input (Rock Paper Scissor)